Legal financing

-Legal financing (also known as litigation financing, professional funding, settlement funding, third-party funding, third-party litigation funding (TPLF), legal funding, lawsuit loans and, in England and Wales, litigation funding) is the mechanism or process through which litigants (and even law firms) can finance their litigation or other legal costs through a third party funding company.
+Legal financing (also known as litigation financing, professional funding, settlement funding, third-party funding, third-party litigation funding, legal funding, lawsuit loans and, in England and Wales, litigation funding) is the mechanism or process through which litigants (and even law firms) can finance their litigation or other legal costs through a third party funding company.

 Similar to legal defense funds, legal financing companies provide money for lawsuits but are more often used by those without strong financial resources.
 Furthermore, legal financing is more likely to be used by plaintiffs, whereas legal defense funds are more likely to be used by defendants.
 Money obtained from legal financing companies can be used for any purpose, whether for litigation or for personal matters.
-On the other hand, money obtained through legal defense funds are solely used to fund litigation and legal costs.
+On the other hand, money obtained through legal defense funds is solely used to fund litigation and legal costs.

 Legal financing companies provide a nonrecourse cash advance to litigants in exchange for a percentage share of the judgment or settlement.
-Despite some superficial similarity to an unsecured loan with a traditional lender, legal financing operates differently from a loan.
+Despite some superficial similarities to an unsecured loan with a traditional lender, legal financing operates differently from a loan.
 Litigation funding is generally not considered a loan, but rather as a form of an asset purchase or venture capital.
-Legal funding advances are not debt and are not reported to the credit bureaus, so a litigant's credit ratings will not be affected by a litigant obtains a legal funding advance.
+Legal funding advances are not debt and are not reported to the credit bureaus, so a litigant's credit ratings will not be affected by a litigant obtaining a legal funding advance.

 Legal financing companies normally provide money in the form of a lump sum payment, and generally, no specific account is established for the litigant.
-If the case proceeds to trial and the litigant loses, the third party funding company receives nothing and loses the money they have invested in the case.
+If the case proceeds to trial and the litigant loses, the third-party funding company receives nothing and loses the money they have invested in the case.
 In other words, if the litigant loses, they do not have to repay the money.
 In addition, litigants generally do not have to pay monthly fees after obtaining legal financing.
 Instead, no payments of any kind are made until the case settles or judgment is obtained, which could occur months or years after legal funding is received.
 Accordingly, to qualify for funding with a legal financing company, a litigant's case must have sufficient merit that the company deems its investment in the case to be worth the risk.

 In tort litigation, legal financing is most commonly sought in personal injury cases, but may also be sought for commercial disputes, civil rights cases, and workers' compensation cases.